MohamedSabith97/Functional-Doc_HRM/New_Format.md

  - ### **New:**

-   In this stage, user update the clearance in each component as below.
+   In this stage, user create and update the clearance in each component as below.

       - ### **EOS Settlement:**